Posted: October 3, 2016

 While you are holding the lit match, locate and push the reset button on the pilot control panel.
 Make sure you press the button and keep it pressed until you see the pilot light up.
 As soon as the light is back, set the valve to the ON position.

-If your pilot light still won’t stay on after numerous attempts, give Wilson Oil and Propane a call and we will send a technician out to your home right away.
+If your pilot light still won’t stay on after numerous attempts, contact Wilson Oil and Propane and we will send a technician out to your home right away.
 You may have a faulty thermocouple that needs to be replaced or repaired in order to restore heat to your home.
+Our skilled technicians are experienced in water heater maintenance, water heater repair, and water heater installation.